Forza Horizon 6: All 15 Barn Finds and how to unlock them

 One of the fastest rally cars of its time.
 The 205 T16 won the World Rally Championship twice.
 In the mid-80s, it was simply unbeatable.
 In Foza Horizon 6, it cuts an excellent figure as a Barn Find.

 Location: Shimanoyama region, north-east corner of the search zone.
 Follow a wide dirt track up the short hill.
-The barn is clearly visible, almost recognizable from the main road.
+The barn is clearly visible, almost recognisable from the main road.

 Porsche 911 Turbo 3.3 (1982)